fraktio/react-training/README.md

 - A recent version of [Node.js](https://nodejs.org/en/).
 Node.js 10 or newer will likely work.
 - The [Yarn](https://yarnpkg.com/lang/en/) package manager is recommended.
 NPM will work too if you're old school.
 - [VSCode](https://code.visualstudio.com/) is the recommended editor and the project is preconfigured to work with it.
 Other editors / IDEs will of course work too but are not officially supported.
-  - When opening the `client` directory in VSCode the first time the editor will ask you to install [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) extension.
-If not [install it by yourself](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).
+  - When opening the `client` directory in VSCode the first time the editor will ask you to install [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extensions.
+If not, [install](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) [them](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) by yourself.

 ### Browser extensions

-Install these Chrome extensions, or similar ones for your browser of choice.
+(Optionally) install these Chrome extensions, or similar ones for your browser of choice.

 - [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi)